philbuchanan/calculator/readme.md

 - brackets
 - invert individual numbers (+/-)
 - backspace
-- 50 item calculation history
+- calculation history
 - HTML5 app caching (so it'll work offline)

 ### History

 Every time you tap the equals button the result of the current equation is saved to the history list.
-The list can store up to 100 recent items.
+The number of history items saved can be set in settings.

 Any history item can be used in the current equation by simply tapping on it in the history list.

-The history can be cleared by simply tapping and holding on the history close button for a few seconds.
+The history can be cleared in settings.

 ### HTML5 App Caching